ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 The problem we posed above of finding parameters to satisfy some objective function is not specific to machine learning.
 Indeed it is a very general problem found in [mathematical optimization](https://en.wikipedia.org/wiki/Mathematical_optimization), and the problem has been known to us for a long time.
 Today, many problems in multivariable function optimization -- including training neural networks -- generally rely on a very effective algorithm called _gradient descent_ to find a good solution much faster than taking random guesses.

-To introduce the concept of gradient descent, we will again forget about neural networks for a minute, and start instead with a smaller problem: solving a linear regression.
+To introduce the concept of gradient descent, we will again forget about neural networks for a minute, and start instead with a smaller problem, which we will scale up gradually.

+### A more simple example first: linear regression

-Suppose we are given a set of 7 points, in the chart on the left.
+Suppose we are given a set of 7 points, those in the chart to the bottom left.
 To the right of the chart is a scatterplot of our points.

 {::nomarkdown}
 <div style="text-align:center;">